Kj1/ofxProjectorKinectCalibration/README.md

 Kinect Backends:
 - ofxKinectNui (supported)
-- ofxKinect    (not yet)
+- ofxKinect    (working on it)
 - ofxOpenNi    (not yet)

 For the example
 - the above
-- ofxFenster
+- ofxSecondWindow
 - ofxKinectNui
 - ofxUi
 - ofxXmlSettings